Using the CUBIC Cluster

 1. Quick fixes for annoying behavior

-5. Installing miniconda in your project
+5. Installing miniforge in your project

 6. Interacting with CUBIC: data analysis and data transfer